 How many times has someone explained something to you for the first time, you think you’ve got it and then you walk away thinking, what did he/she just say?
 It’s happened to us all and it’s actually incredibly common.

 It’s no different for your employees.
 A common scenario familiar to training managers is that of a new employee completing four days of training on the company’s CRM software.
 After the initial training period, you expect the employee to hit the ground running and begin showing results.
-Instead, you’re oftentimes frustrated because the employee has forgotten much of what he/she has learned and is unable to immediately apply that knowledge to the actual work.

 In fact, according to the Association for Talent Development (2015), learners forget 58% of what they just learned within an hour after training ends.

 This “gap period”, the period where the employee has acquired the critical knowledge yet is not fully ready to perform his/her tasks error-free or without assistance from others, is a critical period in the learning cycle.

 Here are the rules of thumb that you can help your employees achieve full proficiency faster